 The most important decision you’ll make for your DUI case is which lawyer will defend you in court.
 DUI cases involve a lot of science.
 In fact, the test reports that are normally the main piece of evidence are supposed to follow specific scientific procedures.
 Knowing the science behind them better than the scientists and the police and the DA is the only way an attorney can challenge those results.
 Look at how much training the attorney has in DUI specific courses.
 Is the attorney a plea attorney or a trial attorney?
 Do your research like you would any other important decision in your life.

 Take your time to and meet with a few lawyers before you make your decision.
 Make sure to ask them about their credentials in forensic science before making a final choice.

 Your DUI case is likely among the most stressful events of your life.
 It’s natural to obsess over the consequences and the outcome.
 Let your attorney take care of the details.
 Make sure to maintain good communication with your attorney and ask about anything that might concern you.
 An experienced attorney will fight for you case, and can take much of the stress and burden off your shoulders.
 So try to live your life normally.

-If you are facing a DUI in Pennsylvania, please call The McShane Firm at .
+If you are facing a DUI in Pennsylvania, please Call The McShane Firm at 1-866-MCSHANE.
 Our experienced DUI attorneys are highly-trained in forensic science and use that knowledge to get favorable results for our clients.
-Call us today and see the difference experience makes.
+Contact us today and see the difference experience makes.